GJDuck/EnvFuzz/README.md

      style="width: 60%;">
 </p>

-Basically all inputs---regardless of source or type---are considered to be part of the environment, and will be fuzzed by EFuzz.
+In other words, EFuzz considers the entire environment (&#x3B5;) itself is the fuzz target---a.k.a.  *program environment fuzzing*.
 This even includes user interactions via the windowing system, which are treated as just another input source, no different than any other socket or file.
-This makes EFuzz very comprehensive, as it will automatically fuzz all inputs and combinations of inputs, even obscure inputs that are normally overlooked in a typical fuzz campaign.
+This makes EFuzz a very comprehensive fuzzer, as it will automatically fuzz all inputs (and input combinations), even obscure inputs that are normally overlooked in a typical fuzz campaign.

 EFuzz is also very general, and is designed to fuzz off-the-shelf user-mode Linux binaries with **zero configuration or set-up**.